PhantomDraft/phantomdraft.github.io/content/en/about/_index.md

 This section is directly connected to the <a href="https://youtube.com/playlist?list=PLRSQ_MvJCAAgpwDfSlsxjm9BasAn61rB0&si=XXDnGKBleC7qy4WO" target="_blank"><strong>"Stories" playlist</strong></a> on my YouTube channel, AI-generated content on Instagram, and platforms where I publish stories.

 - <a href="/library/" target="_blank"><strong>Library</strong></a> — a library where I gradually add all studied works and, as a result, write reviews.
-This section is linked to the *Gourmet* playlist.
+This section is linked to the <a href="https://youtube.com/playlist?list=PLRSQ_MvJCAAgfE99FrnjgDgLP6NG9AjGC&si=eZ79NL3seBIAhtdq" target="_blank">Gourmet playlist</a>.
 I started adding my favorite and most significant works based on a timeline that begins with *Frankenstein* by Mary Shelley, so it's important to understand that I plan to review a lot of works.
 However, modern works that I find essential will also appear out of order.

 ### Project Categories